-Twin/Double Room (zip & link) Double Room
+Twin/Double Room (zip & link) Two Double Rooms (one on ground floor)

-Two Single Rooms (one ground floor) Kitchen - Diner
+Kitchen - Diner

 Located in the upper half of the Village, overlooking the Estuary and Bridge House.
 Belvedere has designated parking right outside the door of the cottage, and a door from the lounge leads onto a small terrace area.
 Village centre is approached via outside stairway.

 The Belvedere (1960, listed Grade II 1971) is a simple Classical

 house of two storeys with plain pilasters and a balcony over a